Catalogue: Traditional Program:

 Chapel Attendance Policy

-Chapel is held once each week (Tuesday from 11:00 a.m. to 11:50 a.m.) in the Concert Hall of the Center for the Arts.
+Chapel is held weekly (Tuesdays 9:35-10:25 a.m. and 11-11:50 a.m.) in the Concert Hall of the Center for the Arts.
+All students must register for one of the Chapel sections each semester they are enrolled at Belhaven.
 All students who are not exempt from chapel are required to attend a minimum of 10 sessions each semester they are enrolled at Belhaven.
 Chapel attendance is included in the student's transcript as a satisfactory/ unsatisfactory grade and a pass grade is a requirement for graduation.
 A detailed explanation of the chapel attendance policy is published in the student handbook, The Kilt.

 The purpose of the Belhaven chapel program is to bring together the entire campus in a shared, spiritually enriching hour that collectively enables us to be challenged to explore the depths of God's truth, grace, and love.
 Respectful of the diversity of traditions and experiences consistent with Belhaven's Statement of Faith, services are designed to allow all of us to be challenged with the central truths of the Gospel.
 Chapel is not offered as a substitute for involvement in a local church nor designed to provide the type of consistent worship experience unique to an individual church.